A Comprehensive Guide to Toilet Training for Autism!

 1) Introduce Going to the Bathroom before Beginning Any Steps.

 Talk about potty before setting any expectations to demonstrate the skill.
-Try to introduce potty time without an emphasis on urgency or consequence.
+Try to introduce potty time without emphasizing urgency or consequences.
 Promote curiosity around the potty instead of fear.

 2) Get Your Child Comfortable with the Bathroom Environment and the Sensation of Sitting on a Toilet.

 For some kiddos, sitting on the toilet can be overwhelming.
 There are a few ways to increase your child’s comfort and confidence around waiting to potty.
-Some practitioners may even encourage parents to bring a potty somewhere fun!
+Some practitioners may even encourage parents to bring a potty to a fun place!

 Try positioning the potty in front of the TV during a child’s favorite movie or allowing iPad access while they relax on the toilet.
 Some families may reserve a favorite gadget or a reward as positive reinforcement for sitting on or using the bathroom.
 The goal is to eliminate fear, pressure, and stress around going potty.